 One way to make it easier to avoid this ingredient is to find simple, healthy snacks.
 Fresh produce is always an easy option for a healthy diet that requires little to no preparation.

-Ekoa bars are a great option to store in your car, desk or bag.
+Ekoa Fruit Bars are a great option to store in your car, desk or bag.
 They’re so delicious that you might not realize how nutritious they are.
 Plus, they’re free of this sneaky protein.
-When you need a quick pick-me-up or on-the-go snack, we’ve got you covered.